North Sumatra: Early historic era

 The eastern coast of North Sumatra, bordering the Strait of Malacca, has been widely visited by Hindus and by Chinese traders for centuries since the founding of early Situs Kota Cina or Chinatown sites in Hamparan Perak c.
 11th–14th centuries AD.
 Barus, a trading port on the western coast of Tapanuli, attracted Middle Age era traders in search of camphor, which was popular in Ancient Egypt.
 In 1030, Rajendra Chola recorded the names of North Sumatran states he defeated in one expedition to conquer Srivijaya.
 States that he mentioned included Sriwijaya, Malayur, Kendara, and the Panai Kingdom.
-Furthermore, the Negarakertagama epic by Mpu Prapanca from the 14th century list states found in North Sumatra, Pane, Haru, Mandailing, Tamiang, Lawas, and Barus, which were mainly defeated by the Majapahit.
+Furthermore, the Nagarakretagama epic by Mpu Prapanca from the 14th century lists states found in North Sumatra such as Pane, Haru, Mandailing, Tamiang, Lawas, and Barus, all of which were mainly defeated by the Majapahit.

 Bahal temple, also known as Portibi, is a Buddhist candi complex in Bahal village, North Sumatra.
 The temple site is linked to the Pannai Kingdom c.
 11th to 13th century AD.

 The earliest kingdom that was present on the eastern coast of North Sumatra was the Aru Kingdom, which existed from the 13th to the 16th century AD.
 In its height, the kingdom was a maritime power and controlled the northern part of the Malacca strait.
 The kingdom was initially established as a Karo polity.
 The indigenous population practiced native animism and Hinduism.
-Starting in 13th century, some also practised Islam.
+Starting in the 13th century, some also practised Islam.
 Aru's capital was located close to present-day Medan and Deli Serdang.
 Its people are believed to have been descendants of the Karo people from the hinterland of North Sumatra.

 An area near Lake Toba called Batakland (or the Batak Lands) housed kingdoms of Batak people.
 It was first mentioned in Zhao Rugua's 13th-century Description of the Barbarous Peoples, which refers to a 'Ba-ta' dependency of Srivijaya.
 The Suma Oriental, written in the 15th century, also refers to the "Kingdom of Bata" between Pasai and the Aru kingdom.
 The Batak mainly practiced animism and cannibalism and remained isolated from foreign culture and kingdoms like Srivijaya and Majapahit.
 The Toba people divided the Batak Lands into several independent kingdoms, which often entered into defensive alliances.
-Of the many kingdoms, Bakkara and their king or Sisingamangaraja held the most sway due to customs and traditions which consider Bakkara the place of origin of the Batak people.
+Of the many kingdoms, Bakkara and their king or Sisingamangaraja held the most leverage due to customs and traditions which consider Bakkara the place of origin of the Batak people.

 The Nias people on Nias Island remained isolated during its early era.
 Its people practised agriculture and cultivation, made art carvings, and adhered to shamanist and pagan practices.